FS-Stack/Framebase-Legal/TACOS.markdown

     law
   * A statement of authorization to act on the copyright owner's behalf
   * A statement, made under penalty of perjury, that all information in the notice is accurate
-  * An electronic or physical signaure of the person making the request
+  * An electronic or physical signature of the person making the request

 We will notify the Customer of any such requests.